Joaquin Bernas

-Joaquin G. Bernas SJ (July 7, 1932 – March 6, 2021) was a Jesuit priest, lawyer, college professor and writer who was Dean Emeritus of the Ateneo de Manila Law School in Makati, Philippines.
+Joaquin Guevara Bernas SJ (July 7, 1932 – March 6, 2021) was a Jesuit priest, lawyer, college professor and writer who was Dean Emeritus of the Ateneo de Manila Law School in Makati, Philippines.
 He was a member of the 1986 Constitutional Commission which drafted the 1987 Philippine Constitution.

 Bernas specialized in the Philippine Constitution and was an author of law books and articles.

 Education

-Bernas earned his Bachelor of Arts degree in English, Latin, and Greek Classics and Master of Arts degree in Philosophy from Berchmans College in 1956 and 1957 respectively.
-In 1962, he received his Bachelor of Laws degree from Ateneo de Manila Law School and placed 9th in the bar examinations given that year.
+Bernas was born in Baao, Camarines Sur in 1932 and raised in Naga, and he graduated Ateneo de Naga University for his high school degree in 1950.
+He moved to Cebu and earned his Bachelor of Arts degree in English, Latin, and Greek Classics, and right after a Master of Arts degree in Philosophy at the Berchmans College school for Theology (now housed at Ateneo de Manila University, the previous site is now the current home of the University of the Philippines Cebu) in 1956 and 1957, respectively.
+He arrived in Manila thereafter with dreams to become a lawyer as well.
+In 1962, he received his Bachelor of Laws degree from Ateneo de Manila Law School as its valedictorian and placed 9th in the bar examinations given that year.

-He also entered the Society of Jesus in 1950 and ordained as a priest in 1965.
+He simultaneously applied to join the Society of Jesus in 1950 as the vocation was his primary goal and was eventually ordained to the priesthood in 1965.

 Bernas had a Licentiate of Sacred Theology from Woodstock College in 1966, Master of Laws and Doctor of Juridical Science from New York University in 1965 and 1968, respectively.